FAQ for MBA and Executive Education students

 Do Executive Education Open Programmes still take place?

 We're gradually returning to campus, with a plan in place to offer you a safe learning environment.
 You can read more about that here.
-Some programmes will continue to take place online, delivering the same quality and experience you expect from RSM!

 We can never guarantee a face-to-face delivery format for future programmes, since we will always adhere to the measures by the Dutch government to assure your health and safety.
 If the future situation does not allow for face-to-face programme delivery, we will notify you that your registration will transfer to participation in a ‘virtual classroom’ version of the same programme that you have registered for.
 If you do not wish to participate in the virtual version of the programme, please tell us as soon as possible via email@example.com.

 In case government regulations change, we will move our programmes to the virtual classroom.
 Our virtual classrooms deliver the exact same programme content, and have been designed to deliver an optimal learning experience.
 In the virtual classroom, you can:

 - connect with peers online; discussion and engagement is a vital part of learning, and is encouraged, stimulated and facilitated in the virtual classroom

 - interact with your fellow participants via group assignments in virtual breakout rooms.

 The online programme is split into modules over a period of time.
 The amount of classroom time remains the same, and we will inform you of the virtual classroom schedule as soon as we can, if indeed the programme needs to transfer to an online experience.

 More information about the online learning experience RSM offers, can be found here.

 For graduating MBA20 & EMBA19 cohorts: as of when can I use my title?